 Revocable Living Trust

-James W. Martin was one of the first Pinellas County estate planning attorneys to draft revocable living trusts for his clients to avoid probate on death.
+James W. Martin was one of the first Pinellas County estate attorneys to draft revocable living trusts for his clients to avoid probate on death.
 There is no standard form of living trust so Pinellas County estate plan attorneys often create their own trust forms to use as a starting point for drafting their clients’ trusts.
-He is also Board Certified in Real Estate Law by The Florida Bar, which assists him in drafting trusts that own real estate.
+He is also Board Certified in Real Estate Law by The Florida Bar, which assists him in dealing with trusts that own real estate.

 The use of trusts goes back hundreds of years to England where they were used to avoid the king’s taxes on death.
 And trusts have long been used in estate planning as a family planning tool to provide for minors and as a tax planning tool to reduce estate taxes.